 Will a UTI go away on its own?

-How often should you pee every day?
+How many times should you pee a day?

 Whether you're someone who makes jokes about your 'tiny bladder' (and frequently wakes up during the night to go to the bathroom), or whether you fall at the opposite end of the spectrum, you may worry that there's something amiss.